Khan the Eagle, by Anita Hummel, Anita Louise Art

 Step 6 – Start With a Base Coat

 I always start my painting with a detailed painted base coat of the bird.
-The great part of this is that now that I have an idea of where the colors and shading will be, so many times during this base coat painting, I try to get as close to how the painting of my bird will look as possible.
+The significant part of this is that now that I have an idea of where the colors and shading will be, so many times during this base coat painting, I try to get as close to how the painting of my bird will look as possible.

-• The bird base coat should be as close to the colors you want as possible.
-If your bird is going to be white then paint the base coat white in the appropriate area.
-If the bird is to be black then paint the black tones for your bird on the base coat.
-Use those colors for the base coat of your bird which are as close to the colors you want for the finished bird painting.
-This is another reason why to lay things out on Procreate beforehand and to have a clear plan of painting the bird before you start actually painting is such an important step.
+Use those colors for the base coat of your bird, which are as close to the colors you want for the finished bird painting.
+This is another reason to lay things out on Procreate beforehand and having a clear plan of painting the bird before you start painting is such an important step.

-• Add as much detail to the bird painting as you can.
-I find if I can add as much detail to my bird painting during this base coat phase it helps save me time for my entire painting.
+Add as much detail to the bird painting as you can.
+I find if I can add as much detail to my bird painting during this base coat phase, it helps save me time for my entire painting.

 Step 7 – Paint The Details

-Once you have painted your base coat, now you are ready to paint the finer details of your bird painting.
-For me when I am painting a bird it usually takes me another two or three coats and sometimes even four or five coats of paint before I am completed.
-How many paint coats I need to paint, will depend on what I am painting or how close to get to what I need on the base coat of paint.
+How many paint coats I need will depend on what I am painting or how close to get to what I need on the base coat of paint.
 That is why I say the proportions and base coat are so important when painting birds.

 Here are some things to consider when painting birds:

-• Mix colors on the canvas – When I am painting a bird, especially when painting the feathers of birds, I will mix a lot of the colors on the canvas, not on the palette.
+When I am painting a bird, especially when painting the feathers of birds, I will mix a lot of the colors on the canvas, not on the palette.
 This helps give some of the natural variations that the birds have for their feathers.

 What are some steps to painting a cat?